Pawnee Rock

 Pawnee Rock, one of the most famous landmarks on the Santa Fe Trail, is located in Pawnee Rock State Park, just north of Pawnee Rock, Kansas, United States.
 Originally over 150 ft tall, railroad construction stripped it of some 15 to 20 ft in height for road bed material.

 A memorial monument, picnic area, and pergola have been constructed on the top.
-From the top of the pergola is a view the Arkansas river valley and the route of the Santa Fe trail.
+From the top of the pergola is a view the Arkansas River valley and the route of the Santa Fe trail.

 Today it is a prominence rising 50 or 60 ft above the surrounding plains.
 Matt Field, who traveled the Santa Fe Trail in 1840, later wrote, "Pawnee Rock springs like a huge wart from the carpeted green of the prairie."
 Traders, soldiers, and emigrants who stopped, carved their names into the brown sandstone.
-Some of these names are still visible among the graffiti of the more recent visitors.
+Some of these names are still visible among the markings of the more recent visitors.

 Pawnee Rock was added to the National Register of Historic Places around 1970.
 The site is administrated by the Kansas Historical Society as the Pawnee Rock State Historic Site.

 History

-Pawnee Rock was long a meeting place of the Comanche, Kiowa, Arapaho and Cheyenne Indians.
-Numerous battles were fought at Pawnee Rock between the tribes, and as a result, many bones have been found in the soil in the vicinity.

 Pawnee Rock was for many years a place where Comanche, Kiowa, Arapaho, Cheyenne, and Pawnee tribes held their councils of war and peace.
 Many Indian battles were fought nearby in the days before the white men came to Kansas.
+As a result, many bones have been found in the soil in the vicinity.

 It served as a lookout for travelers on the Santa Fe Trail, as well as a rendezvous and ambush for the Indians.
 As a camping spot it afforded some protection against hostile Indians.
 Many travelers and traders on the Santa Fe trail considered Pawnee Rock the most dangerous place on the Central Plains for encounters with the Indians.